ITpC/LAppS/README.md

 RFC 6455 is fully implemented.
 RFC 7692 (compression extensions) not yet implemented.

-Please see [LAppS wiki](https://github.com/ITpC/LAppS/wiki) on how to build and run LAppS.
+Please see [LAppS wiki](https://github.com/ITpC/LAppS/wiki) on how to build and run LAppS from sources.

+There is package for ubuntu xenial available in this repository: [lapps-0.5-amd64.deb](https://github.com/ITpC/LAppS/blob/master/packages/lapps-0.5-amd64.deb)

 LAppS is an easy way to develop low-latency web applications.
 Please see [LAppS wiki](https://github.com/ITpC/LAppS/wiki) on examples of how to build your own application.